Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 - It’s a good idea to rent a house in a safe area with an alarm, electric fencing, and even dogs.

 - Don’t open your door to strangers, even those wearing official-looking clothing (gangs use uniforms).
 Instead, talk to them through a window with safety bars.

 Other Safety Tips You Should Know

-This article cannot cover every scenario but by now you should have a firm grasp on what not to do in South Africa.
-Here are a few odds and ends to wrap things up.
+This article cannot cover every scenario but by now you should have a firm grasp of what not to do in South Africa.
+Here are a few odds and ends to wrap things up!

-As far as populations go, South Africa has the highest infection rate in the world.
+South Africa has the highest infection rate in the world.
 An estimated 7.2 million South Africans have the virus.
-For this reason, it’s a good idea not to visit ladies of the night (one reason some tourists come here), and never treat somebody’s bleeding wounds without gloves (or at all, unless you're a medical professional!).
+For this reason, it’s not a good idea to visit ladies of the night (one reason some tourists come here), and never treat somebody’s bleeding wounds without gloves (or at all, unless you're a medical professional).